MarioCampeloFerreira/German_Game-ArtikelMeister/README.md

 **Future Versions** (if you have any other ideas let me know!)

+- **Other games with the same theme, but focuses on unregular verbs instead of articles (uncompleted version can be found under VerbWunder)**
-- **Highlight the rule that applies to noun in question if incorrectly answered**
+- **Highlight the rule that applies to a noun in question if incorrectly answered**
 - **Other games in the same theme, for example, unregular verbs, adjective endings etc**
 - **Another Grammar related games in different languages**
 - **Develop an Android App**